 Dr Elise Massicard

-Dr. Elise Massicard has been a permanent research fellow at the Centre National de la Recherche Scientifique in Paris since 2003.
-A political sociologist, she has conducted extensive research in Turkey on topics including the Alevi movement, secularism, migration, activism, state practices, sociology of law, and violence.
+Dr. Elise Massicard is a senior research fellow at the Centre National de la Recherche Scientifique in Paris since 2003.
+A political sociologist, she has conducted extensive research in Turkey on topics including the Alevi movement, secularism, migration, activism, sociology of state, policy studies, state-society relations, sociology of law, and violence.
 She has published widely on these topics.

 Dr. Massicard gained her PhD in political science from Sciences Po Paris (2002), her MA in social sciences from Freie Universität Berlin, her BA in turcology from the Institut National des Langues et Civilisations Orientales, and her habilitation in political science (2015) from Université Paris I Panthéon Sorbonne in Paris.